beeware/briefcase/docs/en/reference/platforms/android/gradle.md

 Revoke a runtime permission of the running app before starting it.
 This is useful in tests to get a reproducible starting state when the permission handling should also be tested.

-For example to revoke the bluetooth scan permission, specify `--revoke-permission=android.permission.BLUETOOTH_SCAN`.
+For example to revoke the Bluetooth scan permission, specify `--revoke-permission=android.permission.BLUETOOTH_SCAN`.
 A full list of available permissions is defined in the [Android documentation](https://developer.android.com/reference/android/Manifest.permission).
 Only the ones that are marked as `Protection level: dangerous` are relevant.

 You may specify multiple `--revoke-permission` arguments; each one specifies one permission.